Information package

 How to apply to Career Exploration training

-Complete and submit the Innovation in Automotive Training participant registration form to register for the training at St. Lawrence College.
+Complete and submit the Innovation in Automotive Training participant application form to apply for the training at Mohawk College.

 Questions?